 “Some types of plastic are relatively benign.
 However, others have properties that promote inflammation, disrupt your brain’s neurons and neurotransmitters, confuse the body’s hormones, and feed cancers, viruses, and bacteria.” – Anthony William, Medical Medium

 So what are some better options that work great as an alternative?
-Check out some of our favorite plastic-free food storage below!
+Check out some of my favorite plastic-free food storage below!

-- Glass – We realize that glass is not always ideal (or perhaps allowed), but when possible, it’s definitely our top choice!
-(Note: If there are times that you just can’t avoid using plastic, we encourage you to do some research.
+- Glass – I realize that glass is not always ideal (or perhaps allowed), but when possible, it’s definitely my top choice!
+(Note: If there are times that you just can’t avoid using plastic, I encourage you to do some research.
 Look for manufacturing information that indicates that the items are BPA-free and food grade.)
 Glass storage containers are also almost always dishwasher safe (but still be sure to check), which is a huge plus for any busy mom.

 - Bamboo – Many companies sell cups, bowls, and plates made out of bamboo.
 Feel free to check out BuyGreen Bambooware to begin your search.